 - 1. the student's age;

 - 2. the student's disciplinary history;

-- 3. whether the student has a disability;
+- whether the student has a disability;

-- 4. the seriousness of the behavior;

-- 5. whether the behavior posed a safety risk;

-- 6. whether restorative practices will be used to address the behavior; and

-- 7. whether a lesser intervention would properly address the behavior.
+- 4. the seriousness of the behavior; - whether the behavior posed a safety risk; - 6. whether restorative practices will be used to address the behavior; and - 7. whether a lesser intervention would properly address the behavior.

-Nothing in this handbook limits the District's authority to discipline a student for conduct that is inappropriate in school, but that is not specifically provided in this table.
+Nothing in this handbook limits the District's authority to discipline a student for conduct that is inappropriate in school, but that is not specifically provided in this document.
 Depending on the circumstances of a particular situation, separate athletic or extracurricular sanctions may be imposed, in accordance with the applicable handbook or rules.

 The Public Schools of Petoskey must balance the interests of students and the community in a safe and conducive educational environment with its duty to provide educational services to students who engage in misconduct or behaviors that interfere with the safety and the delivery of educational services.
 Board of Education policies addressing student misconduct and this Student Code of Conduct are intended to strike that balance.
 However, these documents do not limit the School District's lawful authority.
+All students and parents are assumed to be aware and knowledgeable of the contents of the Petoskey High School Student/Parent Handbook.